SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Once you complete your visit outside, it's time to step inside.
 This is where you will find the Interfaith AIDS Memorial Chapel, their indoor Labyrinth and almost a dozen colorful murals.

 It usually takes about an hour to walk through the entire church.
-They do charge an admission fee.
+They do charge an admission fee for tourists.

 After your visit to Grace Cathedral, walk across Huntington Park to the beautiful Fairmont Hotel.
 This SF classic offers a view into the past.

 The United Nations Charter was drafted here in 1945.
-It has also been the site of many movies and housed dozens of famous politicians, dignitaries and stars.
+It has also been the site of many movies and hosted dozens of famous politicians, dignitaries and stars.

 Keep walking down this hall and take a right.
-In this hallway, you will find a mini museum with photos of the hotel's past including images of the people that stayed and the movies filmed here.
+In this hallway, you will find a mini museum with photos of the hotel's past, including images of the people who stayed here and the movies that were filmed here.

-Once you finish, head to the opposite side of the first floor of the hotel and peer into Cirque.
+Once you finish, head to the opposite side of the first floor and peer into Cirque.
 This old-fashioned saloon features several gorgeous murals.
 Although it is only open for private events, you can get a decent look at it from the doorway.

 Although it's only two blocks away, the walk between the Fairmont Hotel and the Cable Car Museum takes a little effort.
 The first block is STEEP, so be careful as you go.
 The second block is not as bad, but still slightly hilly.
 Fortunately, the walk is downhill all the way!

 Before you head down the first hill, make sure you spend a little time admiring the views of the SF Bay.
-From this point, you can see part of Angel Island (the largest island in the SF Bay – click here for more information on this SF attraction) and a small portion of North Beach.
+From this point, you can see part of Angel Island and a small portion of the North Beach district.

 >> Find additional hills around SF with the best views

-It's best to stop and grab some lunch before you continue.
-As you reach the Cable Car Museum, you will see a few places within a block or two.
+Before you head into the Cable Car Museum, you will find a few places for lunch within a block or two.
 Here are a few of my favorites:

-The Cable Car Museum is a fun place to visit for anyone interesting in learning more about the history of our famous cable cars.
-The city introduced these beauties in 1873 to take passengers up and down the steep street of Nob Hill.
+The Cable Car Museum is a fun place to visit for anyone interested in learning more about the history of our famous cable cars.
+The city introduced these beauties in 1873 to take passengers up and down the steep streets of Nob Hill.

 My favorite part of this museum is watching the cables in action.
-On the first floor, you can look down inside the wheel room and watch the large wheels spin as they move the cable cars up and down the hills.
+On the first floor, you can look down inside the wheel room and watch the large wheels moving the cable cars up and down the hills in real time.

 A visit to this museum takes about an hour.
 Click here for more details on what it's like to visit.

-Take the cable car to Lombard Street, one of the crookedest streets in the world.
-The Powell-Hyde Cable Car line drops you at the top of this block long gem.
+Hop off the cable car at Lombard Street, one of the crookedest streets in the world.
+The Powell-Hyde Cable Car line drops you at the top of this block-long gem.

 Click here for even more details for your visit.